BA (Hons) in Early Childhood Studies (Top-up)

 A typical offer for this course would ask for the entry requirements to be met, however, all offers take individual applicants’ experience and qualifications into account.

 The course places significant emphasis on the implementation of theory to practice, and aims to develop high level practitioner skills in conjunction with academic knowledge and understanding.
-Consequently, students will spend time in placement in a working or voluntary capacity for 25 hours per module.
-Those students undertaking voluntary placement through the College will need to undergo a DBS (formerly CRB) check in accordance with College procedures.
+Consequently, students will spend time in placement in a working or voluntary capacity for 150 hours for the year.